-The administrative offices help the University carry out its mission efficiently and effectively.
-The University is organized into 5 divisions: Office of the Provost, Finance and Business, Research and Technology, Student Affairs, and University Advancement.
-Each division is led by a vice president who reports directly to the University President and is responsible for maintaining programs and services that are essential for the management of the University.
+The administrative offices help the university carry out its mission efficiently and effectively.
+The University is organized into 5 divisions: Office of the Provost, Finance and Business, Research and Economic Development, Student Affairs, and University Advancement.
+Each division is led by a vice president who is responsible for implementing programs and services that are essential for the management of the University.